Do you want to take charge of your health?

 “The psychologist Detling, an assistant professor at the University of Utah, worked with the aerialists here after working with the short-track speedskating team in 2010.
 Detling has collaborated with Cook since 2002, when Cook was recovering after a crash that left her with broken bones in both feet.

 “Imagery has long been one of their focal points, and when Cook was in the midst of an injury layoff that lasted more than two years, she and Detling first used imagery to see and feel her bones heal.”

 Are researchers applying this to healing?
 Yes.
 More and more.
 Mirror training and imagined movement are two examples.
-Researcher Lorimer Moseley developed Graded Motor Imagery.
-It trains your brain with simple exercises for even the most severe pain.
+Researcher Lorimer Moseley developed mirror training to overcome pain in Graded Motor Imagery.
+It trains your brain with simple exercises.

 Other research has used mental imagery to improve recovery after a wrist was in a cast.
 Their muscles had less atrophy, and regained strength more quickly.
 The results support what Emily Cook was saying about kinesthetic imagery: not just to imagine a picture of movement, but also feel it happening.